Skip to content

 The panel will make a decision on the type of provision which will best meet the needs of your child.

-The panel's decision will normally be issued a few days after the panel takes place and your EHC Coordinator will contact you to let you know the outcome.
+The panel's decision will normally be issued a few days after the panel takes place and your EHC Coordinator will contact you within 3 working days to let you know the outcome.
 They will tell you the type of setting that the panel has identified to best meet your child's needs and confirm which schools will be sent a consultation.
 They will give you reasons for the decision and will tell you what the next steps are in the process.
 They will also inform your child's current school/setting of the decision.

 If you haven't heard about the outcome from the panel after 5 working days, you can contact your EHC Coordinator.
-Alternatively (if you haven't had a response from your EHC Coordinator), you can contact the team lead.

 Consulting schools